Kukaloka1/Kukaloka1/README.md

 proyects on development:

-🌠 Mystichat.ai (Launching the new version on February 15)
+🌠 Mystichat.ai (Launching the new version on February)

 introduces an unprecedented journey of self-discovery with generative AI tarot readings and self-growth tools.
 By harnessing the combined power of GPT-4 and DALL·E-3, we offer an amazing exploration experience that delves deep into the realms of inner exploration.
 Get ready for transformative insights and guidance.